A client asked, “How would I know if something in my refrigerator is still good or if it has gone bad?”

-“First, look at the food and see what it looks like.
+“First, look at the food.
 Does it have an odd color or uneven patches of color?
 Maybe some brown, green, orange, black, or white spots?
 Does it have a weird shiny glaze on top, or is there some fuzz growing on it?”

-And, then I said, “Put your nose into the container and take a whiff.
+I continued, “Put your nose into the container and take a whiff.
 If your face recoils from that food container in any way, it’s a sure sign you shouldn’t put that food into your mouth and eat it.”

 We can usually decipher from smell alone whether something is good for us.

 It’s not 100 percent foolproof, but the majority of the time, your nose can tell you exactly what you need to know about whether or not to put a substance inside your body or not.

 You would be surprised at how many people do not look at their food or smell it before it goes into their mouth.

 It’s much more common than you may think.

 Most of us are rushing through meals and not connecting with our food or the fact that the food is going to become our bodies on a cellular level.

 We do not take time to connect with our senses, and we certainly do not take time to smell, taste, or chew our food, which can be a BIG problem for our digestive system.

 I’ll give you an example.